 In January 2018, construction began on a $452 million terminal optimization project.
 This state-funded project will increase the total capacity of NIT by 46 percent within the same footprint.
 In total, The Port of Virginia will have an added capacity of over 1 million containers due to the expansion project at Virginia International Gateway and the terminal optimization project at NIT.
 These historic investments ensure that our ocean carriers, cargo owners and transportation partners will have room to expand their international business for decades to come.
 Growth at The Port of Virginia means more jobs and greater economic prosperity for our Commonwealth.

 In November 2020, two new ship-to-shore cranes will arrive at NIT and the South NIT optimization will be complete, offering:

 - Capacity expansion of 400,000 additional annual container lifts

-In December 2020, the new STS cranes will be in service, giving NIT 16 STS cranes, spread over six berths.
+In January 2021, the new STS cranes will be in service, giving NIT 16 STS cranes, spread over six berths.
 NIT is now positioned as an industry leader in efficiency, offering customers abundant capacity, designed to meet their transportation and logistics needs today, and in the years to come.